 The EC Regulation on Insolvency Proceedings allocates jurisdiction to the courts of the country in which the insolvent company has its centre of main interests (usually its head office or the place where the majority of its business was conducted).
 It then provides for automatic recognition of the effects of that insolvency in all member states.
 This regulation has been replaced by the Recast Insolvency Regulation for insolvencies commencing on or after 26 June 2017 and further clarifies the location of a company's centre of main interests.
-Following the United Kingdom's exit from the European Union, automatic recognition of insolvency proceedings in member states no longer applies to those insolvency proceedings commencing after exit day.
+Following the United Kingdom's exit from the European Union, automatic recognition of insolvency proceedings in member states or the UK no longer applies to those insolvency proceedings commenced after 11pm GMT on 31 December 2020.
+The EU Regulation still applies to insolvencies commenced before 11pm GMT on 31 December 2020.

 The United Nations Commission on International Trade Law (UNCITRAL) Model Law on Cross-Border Insolvency, which has been implemented in English law by the Cross-Border Insolvency Regulations 2006, similarly provides for recognition by the English courts of foreign insolvency proceedings brought in the courts of the debtor's centre of main interests.
+Post-Brexit, recognition of foreign insolvency proceedings in the England is usually obtained using this route.